rannerboy/corona-transition2/README.md

 The current documentation is rather brief, but go ahead and have a look at the source code for better understanding, it's fairly well commented.

+You can also check out [this topic in the Corona forums](https://forums.coronalabs.com/topic/69305-transition2-a-customizable-extension-to-the-transition-library/) to see some live examples, make feature requests, report bugs, or just let me know what you think about transition2.
+Thanks!

 ## Installing

 Clone corona-transition2 and place **transition2.lua** and the entire **transition2lib** folder in the root of your Corona project.